cables-gl/cables_docs/md/faq/features/gif/gif.md

 # Will there be support for (animated) GIFs?

-Animated GIFs and the way they work do not work together with WebGL, there will be no support for (animated) GIFs.
+There will be no support for animated GIFs, because there is no direct javascript access to single frames in an animated GIF.

+Please use Video Files or operators like ImageSequenceAnim,TextureArray etc.